Large language model: Multimodality

 Multimodality means having multiple modalities, where a "modality" refers to a type of input or output, such as video, image, audio, text, proprioception, etc. For example, Google PaLM model was fine-tuned into a multimodal model and applied to robotic control.
 LLaMA models have also been turned multimodal using the tokenization method, to allow image inputs, and video inputs.
 GPT-4o can process and generate text, audio and images.
-Such models are sometimes called large multimodal models (LMMs).

 A common method to create multimodal models out of an LLM is to "tokenize" the output of a trained encoder.
 Concretely, one can construct an LLM that can understand images as follows: take a trained LLM, and take a trained image encoder $E$.
 Make a small multilayer perceptron $f$, so that for any image $y$, the post-processed vector $f(E(y))$ has the same dimensions as an encoded token.
 That is an "image token".
 Then, one can interleave text tokens and image tokens.
 The compound model is then fine-tuned on an image-text dataset.
 This basic construction can be applied with more sophistication to improve the model.
 The image encoder may be frozen to improve stability.
 This type of method, where embeddings from multiple modalities are fused and the predictor is trained on the combined embeddings, is called early fusion.

 Another method, called intermediate fusion, involves each modality being first processed independently to obtain modality-specific representations; then these intermediate representations are fused together.
 In general, cross-attention is used for integrating information from different modalities.
 As an example, the Flamingo model uses cross-attention layers to inject visual information into its pre-trained language model.